10 top AI and machine learning trends for 2023

-AI is getting better at supporting multiple modalities within a single ML model, such as text, vision, speech and IoT sensor data.
-Developers are starting to find innovative ways to combine modalities to improve common tasks like document understanding, said David Talby, founder and CTO of John Snow Labs, an NLP tools provider.
+Meanwhile, developers are finding innovative ways to combine modalities to improve common tasks like document understanding, said David Talby, founder and CTO at John Snow Labs, an NLP tools provider.

 For example, patient data collected and processed by healthcare systems can include visual lab results, genetic sequencing reports, clinical trial forms and other scanned documents.
 The layout and presentation style of this information, if done right, can help doctors better understand what they're looking at.
-AI algorithms trained using multi-modal techniques such as machine vison and optical character recognition could optimize the presentation of results, improving medical diagnosis.
+AI algorithms trained using multi-modal techniques, such as machine vison and optical character recognition, could optimize the presentation of results, improving medical diagnosis.
 Getting the most out of multi-modal techniques will require hiring or training data scientists with cross-domain skills such as natural language processing and machine vision techniques.

 Targeting a single business metric without consideration of other objectives can produce suboptimal results.
 For example, if a product recommendation engine only targets customer conversion rate, the company may miss out on revenue opportunities related to new or different products that a customer may not have bought in the past.
-In addition, the rising importance of environmental, social and governance (ESG)-related goals means CIOs need to plan for models that balance sustainability goals like carbon reduction and circularity with traditional business goals such as reducing inventory, delivery time, and costs.
+In addition, the rising importance of environmental, social and governance (ESG) goals means CIOs need to plan for models that balance sustainability goals like carbon reduction and circularity with traditional business goals, such as reducing inventory, delivery time, and costs.

 8. Democratized AI

-"With careful planning, IT leaders can ensure their data remains accurate and complete throughout cloud migrations, so they can realize the value of accessible AI," Rank said.
+"With careful planning, IT leaders can ensure their data remains accurate and complete throughout cloud migrations so they can realize the value of accessible AI," Rank said.

-10. Digital twins grow up
+10. Digital twins drive the industrial metaverse

-"The next stage of this evolution is the convergence of scientific computing, industrial simulation and artificial intelligence to create simulation intelligence where foundational simulation elements are built into operating systems," Rao said.
+"The next stage of this evolution is the convergence of scientific computing, industrial simulation and artificial intelligence to create simulation intelligence, where foundational simulation elements are built into operating systems," Rao said.